aithoughts/chat-aipm/README.md

 ## 🔗 More Products

-- **[🅰️ Lobe SD Theme][lobe-theme]:** Modern theme for Stable Diffusion WebUI, exquisite interface design, highly customizable UI, and efficiency-boosting features.
+- **[🅰️ AiPMSD Theme][lobe-theme]:** Modern theme for Stable Diffusion WebUI, exquisite interface design, highly customizable UI, and efficiency-boosting features.
-- **[⛵️ Lobe Midjourney WebUI][lobe-midjourney-webui]:** WebUI for Midjourney, leverages AI to quickly generate a wide array of rich and diverse images from text prompts, sparking creativity and enhancing conversations.
+- **[⛵️ AiPMMidjourney WebUI][lobe-midjourney-webui]:** WebUI for Midjourney, leverages AI to quickly generate a wide array of rich and diverse images from text prompts, sparking creativity and enhancing conversations.
-- **[🌏 Lobe i18n][lobe-i18n] :** Lobe i18n is an automation tool for the i18n (internationalization) translation process, powered by ChatGPT.
+- **[🌏 AiPMi18n][lobe-i18n] :** AiPMi18n is an automation tool for the i18n (internationalization) translation process, powered by ChatGPT.
 It supports features such as automatic splitting of large files, incremental updates, and customization options for the OpenAI model, API proxy, and temperature.
-- **[💌 Lobe Commit][lobe-commit]:** Lobe Commit is a CLI tool that leverages Langchain/ChatGPT to generate Gitmoji-based commit messages.
+- **[💌 AiPMCommit][lobe-commit]:** AiPMCommit is a CLI tool that leverages Langchain/ChatGPT to generate Gitmoji-based commit messages.

 <div align="right">